 His first book, ‘Chasing the Scream: the First and Last Days of the War on Drugs’, was adapted into the Oscar-nominated film ‘The United States Vs Billie Holiday’.
 Johann was also Executive Producer of the movie.

-It has also been adapted into a separate eight-part documentary series, which will be released later in 2021.
+It has also been adapted into a separate eight-part documentary series presented by Samuel L. Jackson, which will be released in 2022.

 His second book, ‘Lost Connections: Uncovering The Real Causes of Depression – and the Unexpected Solutions’ was described by the British Journal of General Practice as “one of the most important texts of recent years”, and shortlisted for an award by the British Medical Association.